Boyettw/StatelyTrader/README.md

 # StatelyTrader
-Stock trading AI, run on your own pc for free.
+Bittrex trading wallet AI, run on your own device for free!